 Mr. Thompson is a visionary and performance-focused leader with 20-plus years of experience building profitable businesses.
 With an exceptional track record in the Canadian technology and corporate marketplace, he is well known for his customer-centric approach, team building talent and ability to create a deep network of senior C-level relationships.

 Prior to ISB, Mr. Thompson was at the helm of a major Canadian company specializing in Supply Chain Management and innovative 1:1 Marketing technology solutions.
 Before that, he had been vice president of a top-tier travel and leisure company, driving record growth and creating the largest wholly-owned consumer travel business in North America with $1B of network sales.

 Louise Gardiner, Treasurer

 Louise brings 35 years of experience in the Leisure travel industry and has a proven track record in running successful operations and building strong teams.
-Since joining CWT Canada in 2004, Gardiner managed branch fulfillment for both the leisure and mid-market corporate segments.
+She joined CWT Canada in 2004 and retired in 2019, Gardiner managed branch fulfillment for both the leisure and mid-market corporate segments.
 She also oversaw the Company Owned Canada Leisure Division, Associate Franchise Network, and the North American Product Solutions Technology Team.
 She was instrumental in ensuring all branches delivered a consistent service and product offering across Canada for all CWT’s preferred membership customers.

 Liz Fleming, B.C. and Yukon Territories